 Whether you’re looking for a new hobby, you need a change in your life, or you just feel like doing something you’ve never done before, there are many opportunities to learn something new in Toronto.
 Classes and workshops abound in a variety of mediums, from artistic to active.
 Here are nine new things you can learn in the city.

-If you’ve ever looked at objects made from blown glass and wondered how they came to be, or just simply wondered how the words “glass” and “blowing” even go together, now you can find out.
+If you’ve ever looked at objects made from blown glass and wondered how they came to be, or just simply wondered how the words “glass” and “blowing” even go together, now you can find out for yourself.
 At glassblowing studio Playing with Fire you can try your hand at creating your own original glass art, no experience necessary.
-What you can make may vary but in an introductory class workshop you might find yourself making a wine bottle stopper, glass heart, paperweight or a glass flower.
+What you can make may vary but in an introductory class workshop you might find yourself making a wine bottle stopper, glass heart, paperweight, tumbler or a glass flower.

 Why buy a new ring or necklace when you can make your own?
 At a six-week beginner silversmith course at The Devil’s Workshop you'll learn how to make your own sterling band ring, but many students are able to complete one or two more projects in addition to the ring.
-They also offer a wedding band workshop wherein couples can sign up to make their own wedding bands (which sounds pretty romantic).
-You can also try Anice Jewellery, which offers a few workshop options to choose from, plus a Girls Night Out package for groups looking to learn some jewllery-making together.
+They also offer a popular wedding band workshop wherein couples can sign up to make their own wedding bands (which sounds pretty romantic).
+You can also try Anice Jewellery, which offers a few workshop options to choose from, plus a Girls Night Out package for groups looking to learn some jewllery-making together and featuring wine and snacks.

 Kid Icarus in Toronto’s Kensington Market offers regular screen printing workshops open to six to eight people at a time.
 Each workshop is four and half hours and in it you’ll learn the basics of designing art for screens and come away with a greeting card or small art print along with the knowledge of printing techniques and building screens.